 Do any antimalarial medications cause birth defects or pregnancy complications?

 Since there are many different medications that can be used as an antimalarial, please contact a MotherToBaby specialist with the name of the specific medication(s) that you are considering.

 Can I breastfeed my baby while taking antimalarial medications?

 Breastfeeding has many benefits for a growing baby, and any concerns you have regarding medication use while breastfeeding should be addressed with your healthcare provider and your baby’s pediatrician.
 That said, small amounts of antimalarial medications may enter the breast milk, but this exposure is not expected to result in adverse effects on the baby.
-The amount of medicine in the breast milk does not provide protection from malaria for the breastfeeding infant, and infants who will be traveling to regions where malaria is present should receive their own malaria prevention medication.
-Primaquine is generally not prescribed to a woman who is breastfeeding unless her baby has been tested for G6PD deficiency Malarone is generally not prescribed to a nursing mother until her baby weighs more than 11 pounds (5 kg).
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+The amount of medicine in the breast milk does not provide protection from malaria for the breastfeeding infant.
+Infants who will be traveling to regions where malaria is present should receive their own malaria prevention medication.
+Primaquine is generally not prescribed to a woman who is breastfeeding unless her baby has been tested for G6PD deficiency.
+Malarone is generally not prescribed to a nursing mother until her baby weighs more than 11 pounds (5 kg).
+Be sure to talk to your health care provider about all of your breastfeeding questions.

 What if the father of the baby uses antimalarial medication?

 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.